 Sign up for travel insurance coverage for the entirety of your trip to Indonesia – we recommended comparing the available options with World Nomads and Safety Wing.

 The country code for Indonesia is 017.
 It is quite easy to pick up a prepaid SIM card for low prices.
 Rp 10,000 can provide you with a SIM where calls generally cost Rp 500-1000 per minute.
 The most popular mobile phone operators include Telkomsel, Indosat, XL Axiata, 3 and AXIS.
 Telkomsel has the best coverage over Indonesia.
 If you have a GSM compatible phone you can enquire about international roaming charges in Indonesia.

 A GSM/WCDMA mobile phone will enable you to acquire internet data packages through major operators.
 Free Wi-Fi hotspots are scattered across major cities – in shopping malls, McDonald’s restaurants, Starbucks cafes, 7 eleven grocery shops and more.
 Certain hotels, restaurants and bars will also provide free Wi-Fi service.
-Make sure to always use a VPN service (like ExpressVPN) when using free public Wi-Fi.
+Make sure to always use a VPN service when using free public Wi-Fi.